Alien2150/til/jenkins/find_changes_between_two_tags.md

 # Issue

-GIT_PREVIOUS_COMMIT is not set correctly.
+GIT_PREVIOUS_COMMIT is not set correctly when tag checkout is being used.
 This makes it harder to get the proper changelog

 # Fix
 Get previous tag: